 Famous Americans Day at Jackson Academy brings history to life in the most imaginative way possible.
 On Monday, February 23, students transformed into historical figures, donning carefully prepared costumes to honor the Americans who shaped our nation.

+Grandparents didn’t mind returning to school one bit—as long as they got to sit near their grandchildren in class.
 More than 200 grandparents, relatives, and special friends attended First Grade Grandparents Day on Friday, rotating through a full day of learning experiences alongside JA’s young Raiders.

 There’s nothing like watching your child choose their very own book based on their own interests and reading level!
 Join us for the annual Scholastic Book Fair, February 9-13, in the Lower School Library.
 Students in kindergarten through fifth grade will explore hundreds of titles, and every book purchased supports reading programs that benefit all Lower School students.